 But honestly, I feel like my main identity is a mix between Venezuela and Miami.
 Growing up in Miami, a city known for its mosaic of cultures with strong influences from a diversity of nationalities and backgrounds.
 Something you can see reflected in their sense of culture–from buildings to design to food.
 Being exposed to other cultures gives you the chance to have multiple perspectives or outlooks into problem-solving.
 To have the advantage of knowing what it’s like to assimilate gives you the opportunity to see the world through someone else’s eyes.
-Going to the first grade in South Beach and not knowing a lick of English was an eye opener for me.
+Going to the first grade in South Beach and not knowing a lick of English was an eye-opener for me.
 I had to make myself uncomfortable and learn to come out of my box in order to learn to be American.
 And after moving to Charlotte, it was like being exposed to a third culture.

 Exploring other cultures is an experience that gives you a sense of understanding and openness into other people’s perspectives.
-You learn along the way there are a lot of ways to reach the same goal, and that there’s many different goals and standards people find worth reaching–depending on their culture.
+You learn along the way there are a lot of ways to reach the same goal, and that there are many different goals and standards people find worth reaching–depending on their culture.
 Everyone has a different perspective and not one particular view is ever the correct over the other one.
 Cross-cultural awareness is essential to being able to get along with a diverse group of people.

 In the Art of Innovation, Tom Kelley describes the innovation process at Ideo, the awarding design consultancy.
 At Ideo, they make an effort to create teams with diverse experiences, watching consumer behavior and taking into account multiple insights in order to create something unique.
 These insights are then used to inform creative thinking in a process that carries out integrative complexity.
 Integrative complexity is the ability to consider and combine multiple perspectives and points of view.
 Different points of view are what enhances individual creativity, and cross-culture communication could be used to learn how to target your brand to a particular key audience.